adinasarapu/adinasarapu.github.io/_posts/2020-02-09-blog-spark.md

 **Distributed** – Instead of keeping these partitions on a single machine, Spark spreads them across the cluster.
 **Immutable** – Once defined, you can’t change them.
 So Spark RDD is a read-only data structure.

-For "RDDs vs DataFrames and Datasets - When to use them and why" see reference [^5].
+For "RDDs vs DataFrames and Datasets - When to use them and why", see reference [^5].

 **Step 1**: Hadoop installation